davedawkins/Sutil/README.md

 # Sveltish

-An experiment in applying the design principles to native Fable.
+An experiment in applying the design principles from [Svelte](svelte.dev) to native Fable.
 It's very much a work-in-progress.
 The code is changing very rapidly.
-I've no idea if it will work.
+I've no idea if it will work, but it's looking promising.

-Features:
+Some aspects that are working or in progress

 *DOM builder*
 Crude and minimal.
 It's Feliz-styled, but builds direct into DOM.
 If this project proceeds it would be good to layer on top of Feliz.